 Imperfect, Heavy, Light, Powerful, and Excellent.

 Just shy of one year ago, I transitioned from a Macbook Pro and iPad combo to a Microsoft Surface Pro 128GB.
-In light of this week’s announcement of Surface Pro 3 and my acquisition of a Surface Pro 2, I think it’s time to reflect on what that experience was like.
-Like most folks, I was a little skeptical about the idea of combining a laptop and tablet into a single unit.
+In light of this week’s announcement of the Surface Pro 3 and my acquisition of a Surface Pro 2, I think it’s time to reflect on what that experience was like.
+Like most folks, I was skeptical about combining a laptop and tablet into a single unit.
 Would it be too heavy?
 Would the performance be too low?
 Would the battery life be awful?
-And what about the new Windows 8 OS that’s been the subject of so much teeth-gnashing?
-I’ll try to answer all these questions and more as succinctly as possible.
+And what about the new Windows 8 OS that’s been the subject of teeth-gnashing?
+I’ll try to answer all these questions as briefly as possible.
 Hit the jump, and let’s get into the question: what’s it like to live with Microsoft’s vision for computing in the future?

 1. The Operating System, starring Windows 8/8.1:

-Nevertheless, the device’s ability to handle legacy Windows desktop apps with aplomb kept me satisfied enough to continue, and the app store dilemma became less important by the day.
-If there’s one thing Windows really needs to fix, though, it is its way of presenting the desktop.
-The desktop is still wrapped in the trappings of an archaic system whose time has passed, and it’s time for Microsoft to update it to a more modern presentation that has fonts big enough to read on high DPI screens and large enough to operate with a finger.
+Nevertheless, the device’s ability to handle legacy Windows desktop apps with aplomb satisfied me enough to continue, and the app store dilemma became less important by the day.
+If there’s one thing Windows needs to fix, though, it is its way of presenting the desktop.
+The desktop is still wrapped in the trappings of an archaic system whose time has passed, and it’s time for Microsoft to update it to a more modern presentation with fonts big enough to read on high DPI screens and large enough to operate with a finger.

 With 8.1 and the new 8.1 Spring Update (really?
 We couldn’t just call it 8.2?), virtually all my complaints about Windows 8 evaporated.
-While some dislike the new aesthetic, I’ve personally found myself loving the flat colors, active tiles, and removal of extraneous effects.
-My sincere hope is that as Windows evolves, it gets even flatter, and the metro aesthetic becomes more pervasive.
+While some dislike the new aesthetic, I’ve found myself loving the flat colors, active tiles, and removal of extraneous effects.
+I sincerely hope that as Windows evolves, it gets even more balanced and the metro aesthetic becomes more pervasive.

-Suggestion: Use a Microsoft account, and use OneDrive!
-I can’t stress these enough.
+Suggestion: Use a Microsoft account and OneDrive!
+I can’t stress this enough.
 If you’re using Windows 8–and on a Surface Pro, you will be–you shouldn’t create an old-fashioned local account.
 Doing so cuts you off from some of Windows 8’s best features.
-Among these is the ability to have almost your entire PC configuration, right down to tile sizes, locations, and apps installed, backed up to your OneDrive account in the event you either need to restore your PC or you sign into a different Windows 8.1 PC.
+Among these is the ability to have almost your entire PC configuration, right down to tile sizes, locations, and apps installed, backed up to your OneDrive account in the event you either need to restore your PC or sign into a different Windows 8.1 PC.

 2. The Hardware: Build Quality, Heft, and Capability.